avaneev/r8brain-free-src/README.md

 limited to just a "usual" -1.0 to 1.0 range.

-By defining the `R8B_IPP` configuration macro it is possible to enable Intel IPP back-end for FFT functions, instead of Ooura FFT.
+By defining the `R8B_IPP` configuration macro it is possible to enable Intel IPP back-end for FFT functions, instead of the default Ooura FFT.
 IPP FFT makes sample rate conversion faster by 23% on average.

     #define R8B_IPP 1